 eReader

-Having access to an eReader was life-changing for me as a high school student with low vision, because I was able to read any books that were assigned to me in class without having to wonder if it would be available in a large print format, and also because I could find almost any book I could think of on Bookshare, which is a free accessible online library.
-I’ve continued using my eReader in college and while it may not be the most popular reading tool for students with low vision, I love it a lot!
+Having access to an eReader was life-changing for me as a high school student with low vision, because I was able to read any books that were assigned to me in class without having to wonder if it would be available in a large print format.
+Another reason is because I could find almost any book I could think of on Bookshare, which is a free accessible online library.
+I’ve continued using my eReader in college and beyond, and use it multiple times a day for reading everything from novels to class assignments.

 Related links